8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 2 Things You Shouldn’t Do to Keep Bees Out of Your Hummingbird Feeders

-You can keep bees out of your hummingbird feeder without killing them using the methods above.
-Therefore, I highly advise against using the following methods to remedy your feeder situation, as they can negatively affect the bees.
+Therefore, I highly advise against using the following methods to remedy your feeder situation.
+These can negatively affect the bees and your beekeeping hobby (or business).

 1. Spray Insecticide on the Feeder